 This leads to our next obvious question…

 Best cover art designers

-Here is a list of some of my favorite book cover designers (in no specific order).
+Here is a list of some of our favorite book cover designers (in no specific order).
 Some have added a personal note about themselves and their services.
 Click on each to get more info and the link to contact them.

 When it’s time to change your book cover art